svKyan/Chess/README.md

 <p>
-Note: This project is *very* _incomplete_.
+Note: This project is very incomplete.
 It does not even support all basic operations and is a mess.
 </p>

 ## Installation guide